automl/neps/docs/reference/neps_run.md

 ```

 1. The first thing you should do is make sure no workers are running.
 2. Next, delete `optimizer_state.pkl` and `configs/.trial_cache.pkl`.
-This is cached information to share betwen the
+This is cached information to share between the
    workers.
 3. Lastly, you can go in and modify any of the following files:

     * `config.yaml` - The configuration to be run.
-This was samled from your search space.
+This was sampled from your search space.
     * `report.yaml` - The results of the run.
 This is where you can change what was reported back.
     * `metadata.json` - Metadata about the run.
 Here you can change the `"state"` key to one
         of [`State`][neps.state.trial.State] to re-run the configuration, usually you'd want to set it